borntyping/switchbox/README.md

 Invoke `switchbox` directly or run it via `git switchbox`.

-Switchbox commands assume your git repository has a "mainline" branch and an "upstream" remote.
+Switchbox commands assume your git repository has a default branch and a default remote.
 When Switchbox is used for the first time (or you run `switchbox setup`) it will find and remember names for these.

-* Mainline will default to a branch named `main` or `master`.
+* The default branch will use a branch named `main` or `master`.
-* Upstream will default to a remote named `upstream` or `origin`.
+* The default remote will use a remote named `upstream` or `origin`.

 Switchbox options are set in a repository's `.git/config` file under a `switchbox` section.